ExternalDNS consulting and hands-on support

 Why get our help with ExternalDNS?

-Our experience with ExternalDNS helped us develop repeatable implementation patterns, guardrails, and operational runbooks for automating DNS record lifecycles from Kubernetes resources while keeping routing reliable and governed across environments.
+Our experience with ExternalDNS helped us develop repeatable implementation patterns, security guardrails, and operational runbooks for automating DNS record lifecycles from Kubernetes resources while keeping routing reliable and governed across environments.

 Some of the things we did include: